sstream17/word-game-2/solver/README.md

+# Word Game Solver

+This is a solver app for my word-game clone.

-# Welcome to your Expo app 👋
+## Welcome to your Expo app 👋

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).